Where To Fly RC Airplanes: Finding Safe & Legal Flying Sites

 If you don't know of any private land or own a big back yard, your final option is to fly your plane from a public area.

-Depending on the size and type of your airplane, suitable locations include public parks, sports fields, ball parks, beaches, open hill sides....
+Depending on the size and type of your airplane, suitable locations include public parks, empty sports fields, ball parks, beaches, or open hill sides....
 You get the idea.

 Above: public fields are great for flying rc airplanes,